 - See if they are hiring.
 What positions are they hiring?
 Are they looking to build out?

 - How long have they been in business?

 - Are they local?
 Or are they spread out?

-Performing a competitive analysis does not mean you need to watch them like a hawk or an overprotective mother.
+Performing a competitor analysis does not mean you need to watch them like a hawk or an overprotective mother.
 It simply means that you should understand them and keep tabs on them.
-The goal for business should be to stay one step ahead, and performing a competitive analysis is a great way to do that and to create strategies based on findings to dominate the market.
+The goal for business should be to stay one step ahead, and performing a competitor analysis is a great way to do that and to create strategies based on findings to dominate the market.